-- Use a rubber spatula to scrape the sides of the mixing bowl, then add one egg.
-Beat until combined, then add the other egg.
+- Use a rubber spatula to scrape the sides of the mixing bowl, then add the eggs and the vanilla extract.
+Beat until combined and creamy.
 Again, scrape the sides of the mixer with a rubber spatula.

 - Stir together the remaining (dry) ingredients in a bowl and pour it into the mixer.
 Beat on medium-high until the dough is very well combined, thick, and sticky.
 IF the dough seems too wet or sticky, refrigerate it for at least one hour prior to baking.

 - Scoop the cookie dough onto the parchment-lined baking sheet, making any size cookies you like.
 The cookies will spread during the baking process, so give the dough balls plenty of room to expand.
 Bake for 8 to 13 minutes, depending on the size of your cookies – for regular sized cookies, go with 8 to 11, and for larger cookies, bake for 11 to 13 minutes, or until the edges are golden brown.

 - Remove the cookies from the oven and allow them to cool for 10 minutes before serving.